The best products we’ve tested and loved on sale now for Cyber Monday

 DJI Mini 3 Pro Drone: ADD TO WISHLIST

 This lightweight drone has a foldable design that makes it easy to take with you anywhere.
 It’s easy to set up and provides crisp, clear 4K video at 60 frames per second and 48-megapixel photos.
-The battery lets it fly for up to 34 minutes, too.
+The battery lets it fly for up to 34 minutes.

 Sold by Amazon